AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 >[!NOTE]
 >
->While it is a best practice to make the `@SuppressWarnings` annotation as specific as possible (i.e. annotate only the specific statement or block causing the issue), it is possible to annotate at a class level.
+>It is a best practice to make the `@SuppressWarnings` annotation as specific as possible.
+That is, annotate only the specific statement or block causing the issue.
+However, it is possible to annotate at a class level.
+Doing so allows for broader suppression of warnings.

 ## Security Testing {#security-testing}